mlange-42/go-ecs-benchmarks/README.md

 > `go run . --% -test.benchtime=0.25s`

-The `benchtime` limit is required for some of the benchmarks that have a high overhead that is not measured.
+The `benchtime` limit is required for some of the benchmarks that have a high setup cost which is not timed.
 They would take forever otherwise.

 To create the plots, run `plot/plot.py`.
 The following packages are required:
 - numpy